steviemcg/scuguk/src/pages/events/2021/04/london-delete-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: 72ec0d89-b353-452c-afa9-62bd9be7b8b5
 title: London - April 2021
 sup: Join us for the April Sitecore Technical User Group!
+Get insights in leveraging Microsoft Dynamics data with Sitecore, as well as looking at Content Hub's Experience Edge and customizations to Content Hub itself.
 Please sign in and RSVP at the bottom of this page, so we can send you the meeting details closer to the date.
 date: 2021-04-27 17:00
 dateConfirmed: true
 sponsors: Delete / Kagool